kondo238/Capiscum_Genomic_Background_Analysis/README.md

 **・group4**: for Three-species-common catalogs

-In each above directory, two input data ('dataset.ped' and 'dataset.map') were prepared.
+In each above directories, two input datasets ('dataset.ped' and 'dataset.map') were prepared.
 #
 ・This script includes two tasks as below.